secure-hive/docs/content/docs/guides/meetings.md

 - **Adding participants**: Add participants as pre-established groups rather than individuals to streamline scheduling and avoid errors.

 {{< callout context="tip" title="Why add participants as groups?" icon="outline/users" >}}
-Using groups ensures all relevant participants are included, simplifies scheduling, and avoids unnecessary notifications.
+Adding participants as groups ensures that those who leave meetings are removed, preventing bounce-back emails.
+It simplifies scheduling and guarantees that only the relevant individuals are included in communications.
 {{< /callout >}}

 - **Time buffers**: Maintain a 20-minute buffer between meetings to accommodate overruns and allow preparation.

 {{< callout context="tip" title="Why schedule with buffers?" icon="outline/refresh" >}}
-Buffers reduce stress, prevent overlap, and ensure readiness for the next session.
+Buffers reduce stress, prevent meeting overlap, and provide a mental reset before the next session.
 {{< /callout >}}

 ## External meetings